 - Increased width of main container to 790px.

 - Various small UI updates.

 All of those changes have resulted in the site you see before you.
 A theme I have dubbed More or Less.
 I have, of course, decided to release More or Less under an open license.
 I went with Creative Commons Attribution – ShareAlike 4.0.

-If you want to use More or Less on your WordPress site, you can download the theme package using this link.
+If you want to use More or Less on your WordPress site, you can download the theme from Github.